 Since Snapchat was first launched in 2011, it has become one of the most popular social messaging and photo-sharing apps worldwide.
 Statista’s data offers some insight into how much the Snapchat number of users has grown over the years.
-Back in 2014, Snapchat had only 46 million daily active users which by Q2 of 2019 grew to 203 million, then 265 million in Q4 2020.
+Back in 2014, Snapchat had only 46 million daily active users which by Q2 of 2019 grew to 203 million, then 332 million in the Q2 of 2022.

 A company as growth- and engagement-oriented as Snapchat is bound to have significant expenses for a variety of outlets.
 Interesting facts and statistics about Snapchat show that two of the biggest expenses are its payroll and cloud servers (to Google Cloud and Amazon AWS).
 The agreement with AWS dictates a minimum annual spend of $1.1 billion while the one with Google Cloud is worth $2 billion with a minimum spend of $400 million per year.
 Both contracts are valid till 2022.

 Snapchat stats based on Statista’s projections indicate that the platform’s advertising revenue (which accounts for the bulk of its total revenue) will reach $5.87 billion by 2026, which is a significant increase compared to 2022.
 This year, Snapchat’s advertising revenue is estimated at $3.63 billion.